Exclusive: IADB cancels China meeting after Beijing bars Venezuela representative

 The sources said the board would vote within 30 days to reschedule the annual meeting for another date and location.

 On Thursday, the United States threatened to derail the March 26-31 meeting unless Beijing granted a visa to Guaido's representative, Harvard economist Ricardo Hausmann.

 The meeting, slated to bring together finance and development ministers from the lender's members, was meant to mark the bank's 60th anniversary.

 Guaido invoked the constitution to assume Venezuela's interim presidency in January, saying the re-election of President Nicolas Maduro was not legitimate.
-Most Western countries have recognised Guaido as head of state, but Russia and China, among others, back Maduro.
+Most Western countries have recognized Guaido as head of state, but Russia and China, among others, back Maduro.

 One source, speaking on condition of anonymity, told Reuters on Thursday that China had proposed that no representative from either Maduro's or Guaido's camps attend the meeting to "depoliticize" the gathering.